mastrojs/mastro/examples/bundled-service-worker/README.md

 - [server.ts](server.ts) and [handlers/](handlers/) contains the code that runs on the server (or during static site generation).
 For example in [handlers/SW.ts](handlers/SW.ts), we call `esbuild` to bundle the code in the [sw/](sw/) folder.
 - [sw/](sw/) in turns contains the code that runs on the client inside the Service Worker.

 Both on the [server](server.ts) and on the [client](sw/sw.ts), we're using one instance each of the [Mastro programmatic router](https://mastrojs.github.io/docs/routing/#programmatic-router).
-(For the server, we could have used the default client-side router as well, but that doesn't run in Workers.)
+(For the server, we could have used the default client-side router as well, but that doesn't run in Workers because they don't allow dynamic imports.)

 We're also sharing the same `package.json` file for both server and client and rely on eslint's tree-shaking to only include the dependencies used in the client bundle.
 However, tree-shaking behaviour can be surprising (primarily because imports in JavaScript can have side-effects and therefore can not always be automatically removed when they're not needed).
 You could also add a separate `sw/package.json` file and manage the client as a separate project for more control